builderbill

 What I seem to do now is just travel sketching.
 I find that when working and getting on with life in general it is hard to switch off and get into a good state of mind to draw.

-These sketches here were done during an 8 week holiday backpacking around SE Asia in early 2006.
+Most of these sketches here were done during an 8 week holiday backpacking around SE Asia in early 2006, and again in Vietnam in 2009.
 I was on my own, so I found it was a great way to keep me occupied.

 I also found that the drawing was a very easy way to get to know the locals.
 Instead of signing the visitors book in a Chinese bar in Malacca I did a sketch of the joint, to wide acclaim.
 Now I'll tell you, I have definitely done better drawings, (I was very... relaxed at the time).
 Who knows I might have started a trend and that visitor's book is filling up with pictures of Sydney Harbour Bridge and the Statue of Liberty by now.

-The people I met in the cafes and sidewalk food stalls were very curious as to what I was doing.
-This lead to many good chats (and more than a few extra lunchtime beers).
-My books are littered with peoples signatures.
+My books are littered with people's signatures.
 The Vang Vieng sketch has the signatures of three 10 year old boys on it, and one little lad who was so shy and wouldn't put his name down, that I guessed he couldn't write, so I got him to put his thumbprint on instead.

-One morning Bankok I was having a breather in a small cafe (opposite the back of my favouite spot, Wat Po) that was in an old Chinese shop house.
-There are still plenty of these about, but they are slowly disapearing.
+One morning in Bangkok I was having a breather in a small cafe (opposite the back of my favourite spot, At Po) that was in an old Chinese shop house.
+There are still plenty of these about, but they are slowly disappearing.
 I started sketching details of the old timber framed front entrance, with a carved lintel, and with some curious mortices cut into the sill and head.
 The owner was hovering about tying to see what I was doing, but too polite to say anything.

 We had a good chat, I got a couple of free coffees and she got the page out of my sketchbook which she later framed and hung inside.

-I can firmly state after much testing in the field, that artistically speaking, Beer Lao gives a much greater tonal range than our pale Aussie beers. (can't wait to get back).
+I can firmly state after much testing in the field, that artistically speaking, Beer Laos gives a much greater tonal range than our pale Aussie beers.

 I would recommend sketching to anybody.
-It is so much fun.
+On many many levels t is so much fun.

 The hardest part to crack for me was the onlookers, and what they might think.
-For a long while it was hard, then all of a sudden I didn't give a stuff anymore.
-Then the onlookers became the best part.
+For a long while it was hard, then all of a sudden I did't give a stuff any more.
+Then for me the interaction with the onlookers became the best part.

 A friend of mine in Darwin creates some beautiful wildlife artwork, well worth a look.